 Make the most out of your wall space!
 Install floating shelves to store books and work files.
 You could even make them look stylish and add a plant to add a bit of colour to the room.
 Shelves are a greater storage solution than bulky filing cabinets and drawers as they do not take up any floor space.
 In a small bedroom, you are going to need as much floor space as possible so you can manoeuvre around.

 3. Storage Beds

 Our final small bedroom office idea is to invest in a storage bed.
 You could choose a divan bed with built-in drawers or an ottoman bed so you can store your belongings underneath the mattress.
 If you are going to store work-related things in your bed, it may be best to choose a divan bed as the drawers are easily accessible.
-Unless you need a king-size bed to share with your partner, for small bedrooms we recommend a single or double bed.
+Unless you need a king-size bed to share with your partner, for small bedrooms we recommend a single, small double or double bed.
 This way you can comfortably fit your new office desk into your bedroom.

 How to Design a Bedroom Office